 - 3 packed cups basil leaves (about 1 large bunch)

-- 1/3 cup roasted almonds, pistachios, walnuts, or pumpkin seeds
+- 1/3 cup roasted almonds, pistachios, or walnuts, or toasted pumpkin or sunflower seeds

 - 1 medium garlic clove, roughly chopped

 - 1/4 teaspoon fine sea salt

 - Boil a large pot of water for the pasta.